Copyright Essentials for Graduate Students

-- Libra lets you choose an open license, such as CC-BY (permitting free use with proper attribution), when you post your work to our repository.
+- Libra lets you choose whether to use an open license when you deposit your work.
+You may choose either “All Rights Reserved” (granting no license to the public, other than the right to access the work in Libra) or CC-BY (permitting free use with proper attribution) from the drop-down menu.
 We will prominently display the CC license you choose as part of the record for your work.
 This helps readers find your work, and makes it more likely that it will be read and re-used.
+You should also include the license information among the front pages of the version you deposit.
 CC licenses are a key tool of the Open Access movement, which works to expand free online access to scholarship.
 Learn more about Open Access at UVA here.
 The Authors Alliance has a helpful FAQ about open access for authors here.

 - You can learn much more about CC licenses at the Creative Commons website.

 Registration and proper copyright notice are worth considering, even though they are not strictly necessary for copyright protection.

 - Your thesis or dissertation is protected by copyright the moment you fix it into a “tangible medium” such as paper, computer file, or film.
 You don’t have to register your work with the US Copyright Office to receive protection.
 But…

 - Registration has benefits.
 It places the world on notice of your ownership of your work, allows you to seek much higher legal penalties against alleged infringers of your copyright, and is required before commencing any infringement lawsuit.
 If you think you might ever want to license your work for profit or enforce your copyright against others, registration is worth considering.